All Educators know how to hack the brain. You should, too!

 Your reader, though, is not the only one relying on the patterns you create.
 Google and other search engines are constantly looking for patterns, and that means that your content must include the right kind of patterns to drive traffic.

 Using static patterns over and over in your content can cause your content marketing rank to plummet.
 Instead, approach your content and how you create links in a fresh way that delights rather than detracts.
-Think of this as creating something beautiful, full of emotion and artistic creativity, like the artist who combines insight with skill to create fresh and original art.
+Think of this as creating something beautiful, full of emotion and artistic creativity, like the artist who combines insight with the skill to create fresh and original art.
 Anything less is simply paint by number, and it bores the brain.

 Creating uninteresting link patterns is the paint by number strategy for SEO language.